KhronosGroup/OpenXR-Tutorials/tutorial/5-extensions.rst

 5 Extensions
 ############

 OpenXR is designed to be an extensible API.
-As we've seen before, the call to ``xrCreateInstance()`` can include one or more extension names, and we can query them by using ``xrEnumerateInstanceExtensionProperties()`` to find out which extensions are supported by the runtime.
+As we've seen before, the call to :openxr_ref:`xrCreateInstance` can include one or more extension names, and we can query them by using :openxr_ref:`xrEnumerateInstanceExtensionProperties` to find out which extensions are supported by the runtime.

 All functions, types and constants for an extension are found in OpenXR headers.
 There are two ways to access the function(s) relating to an extension: functions pointers and function prototypes.

-* The first one is more portable, as at runtime the application queries and loads the function pointers with ``xrGetInstanceProcAddr()``.
+* The first one is more portable, as at runtime the application queries and loads the function pointers with :openxr_ref:`xrGetInstanceProcAddr`.

 * The second requires build time linking to resolve the symbols created by the declared function prototypes.